AlbertaSat/ex2_ground_station_website/README.md

 **[Contributing tutorial](CONTRIBUTING.md)** - Find out how to develop and extend the project.

 **[Source code documentation](#)** - Automatically generated documentation for the source code.
-Update the documentation to match any changes to the code using `source ./update_docs.sh`
+When you make changes to the code, update the documentation to match it using `source ./update_docs.sh`

-**[RESTful API backend documentation](https://documenter.getpostman.com/view/9298924/SW11YKEd)** - Documentation for the REST backend of this Flask app.
+**[RESTful API backend documentation](https://documenter.getpostman.com/view/9298924/SW11YKEd)** - Documentation for the RESTful backend API of this Flask app.
+Relevant source code located in `groundstation/backend_api`.
 There are examples of requests that you can make to the backend and what responses to expect.

 **[Wiki](https://github.com/UAlberta-CMPUT401/AlbertaSat/wiki)** - See more information about the project's development.